 HNSC 5190 and 5191 are courses that offer new and/or experimental classes.
 The specific topics may change from semester to semester.
-It is recommended that students look for email communication about these courses, examine posters near the department office and review the schedule of courses to determine the topics covered in specific semesters.
+It is recommended that students look for email communication about these courses and review the schedule of courses to determine the topics covered in specific semesters.